-The weBoost Drive 4G-X is weBoost's flagship mobile booster.
+The weBoost Drive 4G-X has weBoost's flagship mobile booster since June 2015.

 - Gain: 50dB

 - LTE Bands Supported: 12 (17), 13, 5, 4, 2, 25

 - Exterior Antenna: Bundled antenna varies by kit.
 SMA antenna jack.

 - Internal Antenna: Bundled antenna varies by kit.
 SMA antenna jack.